wesopradajosh/PSAutomationScripts/README.md

     - Done to address a nonterminating error in order to make the UI more clean.

 # PostureCheck.ps1
 This is a script I made that I configured to run every 5 minutes that reminds me to fix my posture, it uses 2 different kind of messages that will randomly be chosen.
+I used the Burnt-Toast module to build this

+# PortChecker.ps1
+This script serves as a tool to find any open ports that may be security risks

+*To Do List:*
+-    I want to make the script more flexible with what subnet sizes a user chooses.
+-    Allow user to scan multiple ports at once